Could You Be Loved Chords | Bob Marley Guitar Lesson

 Playing Along to Records That Are Not Perfectly in Tune

-Bob Marley‘s Could You Be Loved, like many other recordings, is not perfectly in tune.
-If you tune your guitar using a standard tuner and then play along with the video above or on Spotify, you may find yourself slightly out of tune.
+Bob Marley’s Could You Be Loved, like many other classic recordings, isn’t perfectly in tune.
+If you tune your guitar to standard pitch and play along with the video above or the version on Spotify, you may notice that it sounds slightly off.

 To fix this, you have two options:

-- Tune the recording to match your guitar.
-This can be done by importing the track into a DAW and using a pitch adjustment plugin to shift it up or down until it aligns with your tuning.
+1. Tune the recording to your guitar.
+Import the track into a DAW and use a pitch adjustment plug-in to shift it up or down until it matches your tuning.
+Alternatively, you can use DJ software such as Serato.

-- Tune your guitar to match the recording.
-This is done by adjusting the Hz setting on your tuner from the standard 440Hz to, for example, 448Hz, until your instrument aligns with the track.
+2. Tune your guitar to the recording.
+Adjust the Hz setting on your tuner from the standard 440Hz until your instrument aligns with the track.

-My free online tuner allows you to do this easily.
-For the best results, use your smartphone and place it on the waist of your acoustic guitar while tuning.
+My free online tuner makes this easy.
+For the most accurate results, use your smartphone and place it on the waist of your acoustic guitar while tuning.